cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-4.md

 <div class="quote-bubble">
     <blockquote cite="https://archive.org/details/symbolssignalsan002575mbp/page/n27">
         <p>
-            "Even the individual economic man is deterministic, for he will always act for his economic gin.
-But, if he at some time gambles on the honest throw of a die because the odds favor him, his economic fate becomes to a degree unpredictable, for he may lose even though the odds do favor him."
+            Even the individual economic man is deterministic, for he will always act for his economic gin.
+But, if he at some time gambles on the honest throw of a die because the odds favor him, his economic fate becomes to a degree unpredictable, for he may lose even though the odds do favor him.
         </p>
-        <footer>-Pierce, John R.</footer>
+        <footer>&mdash;<a href="https://archive.org/details/symbolssignalsan002575mbp/page/n27">Pierce, John R</a>.</footer>
     </blockquote>
 </div>